polterguy/polterguy.github.io/tutorials/lambda/index.md

 Normally when you're handling nodes in Hyperlambda, you're working on a _copy_ of the node.
-For reference nodes, containing other nodes by reference in their values, this is _not_ true, and you're actually working on the node you're iterating directly, and not a copy of it. to understand this, try executing the following Hyperlambda, and watch how the foo nodes are changing their values after execution.
+For reference nodes, containing other nodes by reference as their values, this is _not_ true - And you're actually working on the node you're iterating directly, and not a copy of it.
+To understand this, try executing the following Hyperlambda, and watch how the **[fooX]** nodes are changing their values after execution.

 ```